Skip to main content

 ORDER BY and LIMIT

-When querying data, you may want to sort the results or limit how many rows are returned.
-SQL provides 2 powerful tools for this: ORDER BY and LIMIT.
+When working with data, you might want to sort your results or limit how many rows appear.
+SQL provides two simple tools for this — ORDER BY and LIMIT.

 ORDER BY